• Skip to primary navigation

 Serve

-Filed Under: Breakfast, Frugal, On the Go, Recipes Tagged With: Breakfast, Dairy Free, Frugal, gluten free, muffin, Plant Based Diet, Recipes, savory breakfast muffin, Vegan
+Filed Under: Breakfast, Recipes Tagged With: Breakfast, Dairy Free, gluten free, Plant Based Diet, Recipes, Unprocessed, Vegan

 Ingredients